Dashed

 One source of laughter was my camera.
 I brought it outside with all intentions of capturing some great scientific lunar eclipse photos - the kind of gems that I'd be proud to display and would garner many ooohs and ahhhs from all who saw.
 But alas, my cheap little camera, aided by the clouds, couldn't even find enough light to let the moon show up in the viewfinder!
 I had come to get photos, however, so I didn’t let a little thing like a missing moon stop me!
 I just aimed in the right direction and hoped.
 For what, I'm not sure.

 Today, I got brave and downloaded my jewels.
 Believe it or not, there were a few specks right in the middle of the screen that were actually pictures of the eclipse.
 Yes, they were too far away and too dim to really see, but I was undaunted.
 I got out my handy dandy photo editor and tried a few tricks in hopes of creating the perfect image.
-Once again, I gathered the girls around and
+Once again, I gathered the girls around and we laughed.
+I guess editing pictures of a cloudy lunar eclipse can be as funny as watching it the first time.

 My photos are not what I had hoped they would be, but as a twist on the old saying goes, "When life gives you plastic baubles instead of gems, make costume jewelry!"